steveesamson/slicks-mysql/README.md

 #slicks-mysql

-slicks-mysql allows the expressive writing of database queries and routines. slicks-mysql permit chaining, which is intuitive as you can nearly guess what should come next even if you are just getting started with slicks-mysql. slicks-mysql is not an ORM.
+slicks-mysql allows the expressive writing of database queries and routines for MySQL. slicks-mysql permit chaining, which is intuitive as you can nearly guess what should come next even if you are just getting started with slicks-mysql. slicks-mysql is not an ORM.
 It was developed to allow folks coming from relational databases background write expressive queries with object interactions in mind.
 Inspired by **`Codeigniter Active Record`**.

 ##slicks-mysql options